 If you are looking for a dummy I strongly recommend you to have a look at Century Bob XL review.
 I also trained with it and I am more than pleased with my skill development.
 And it is basically suitable for everywhere.
 There you can find all about its exclusive features and warranty period as well.

-With that you may want to practice footwork and get better with it, then have a look at these amazing heavy bags, their exclusive features.
+With that you may want to practice footwork, then have a look at these amazing heavy bags, their exclusive features.

-Certainly it is best to train with both of these boxing training tools.
-My first preference is dummy because improving precision is my first priority.
+Certainly, it is best to train with both of these boxing training tools.
+My first preference is to train with a dummy because improving precision is my priority.
 What is your first preference?
 Punching bag or dummy?